microsoft/WhatTheHack/031-DevOpsWithGitHub/Coach/README.md

 #### Provide Individual Student Resources

-For non-shared scenarios, it is the Coach's responsibility to download and package up the contents of the \`/Student/Resources\` folder of this hack into a "Resources.zip" file.
-The coach should then provide a copy of the Resources.zip file to all students at the start of the hack.
+For non-shared scenarios, it is the Coach's responsibility to download and package up the contents of the `/Student/Resources` folder of this hack into a "Resources.zip" file.
+The coach should then provide a copy of the `Resources.zip` file to all students at the start of the hack.
+This package contains the sample application & ARM templates the students will use to complete the hack's challenges.

 Always refer students to the [What The Hack website](https://aka.ms/wth) for the student guide: [https://aka.ms/wth](https://aka.ms/wth)